-For testing sound play something on your computer like music you downloaded.
-After you set your speakers for proper volume when listening to your music then play your video.
-If you have to adjust the volume to hear the recording then you need to adjust your recording levels.
-The biggest problem is if it is too quite or if too loud and giving you distortion.
+Play something on your computer to test sound like the music you downloaded.
+After setting your speakers for proper volume when listening to your music, play your video.
+You must change your recording levels if you have to adjust the volume to hear the recording.
+The biggest problem is if it is too quiet or if too loud and giving you distortion.

 Be very careful that you are not using the headphone volume as a way to see if the audio level is set correctly.
 Use the levels for audio the same way you use a histogram.
-Once you have those levels set then adjust your headphone volume to where you can hear properly.
+Once you put those levels, adjust your headphone volume to where you can hear adequately.

 Picking a location to do an interview

-My recommendation is to just turn on your microphone and put your headphones on and just listen to the environment.
-Are you trying to do a interview next to a waterfall or water fountain?
+I recommend turning on your microphone, putting your headphones on, and listening to the environment.
+Are you trying to do an interview next to a waterfall or water fountain?
 That will prove to be difficult to impossible.

-Finding a totally silent location would be “ideal,” but not always possible.
+Finding a tranquil location would be “ideal,” but not always possible.

-Make finding the perfect location weigh sound quality over visual.
+Make finding the perfect location weighs sound quality over visual.